David Brearley High School: History

-By 1971, the school was becoming overcrowded.
-The Regional Board of Education built a three-classroom portable building on the campus to address immediate overcrowding issues, and an addition was quickly planned afterward.
-The two-story addition, containing a special education room, business education room, two health classrooms, an expanded art room, and a large, flexible group area, opened in 1972.
-A second gymnasium was added to the school shortly thereafter.
+By 1971, the school was becoming overcrowded, despite the addition of three temporary classrooms.
+On May 4, 1971, voters approved a $4.7 million bond referendum to expand and renovate each school in the district.
+At Brearley, a two-story addition, containing a special education room, business education room, two health classrooms, an expanded art room, and a large, flexible group area, opened in September 1973.
+A second gymnasium was added to the school in September 1976.
 By 1990, however, it had become apparent that closing one of the four Regional high schools would be an efficient cost-cutting measure.
 Brearley had shown a sixty percent decrease in enrollment since its opening, making it a prime candidate for closure.
 A Save our Schools campaign was quickly formed by concerned parents with the goal of keeping Brearley open.
-In September 1992, the Regional Board of Education voted 7-1 to re-open talks discussing the possibility of a school closure.
-The following month, Regional superintendent Donald Merachnik recommended the closure of Brearley, due to its low enrollment.
-In early 1993, the Union County Regional Board of Education voted to close Brearley, and despite a court battle between the Committee for Concerned Parents and the Board, Brearley closed after the 1992-3 school year.
-Kenilworth students were sent to Jonathan Dayton High School in Springfield and Garwood students were sent to Arthur L. Johnson High School in Clark.
-Over the next three years, the Save our Schools committee lobbied the dissolution of the Union County Regional School District and the transfer of its four high schools to local control.
-A dissolution referendum was held in May 1996, the result being the dissolution of the Regional district.
-As such, the ownership of the David Brearley building was transferred to the Kenilworth Board of Education.
-In 1997, the school re-opened as the David Brearley Middle-High School.
-To boost enrollment, nearby Winfield began to send their high-schoolers to the school, the seventh and eighth grade moved in, and the Choice program was started to attract kids from nearby communities.
-In recent years, the school has added a Scholars' Academy to challenge the top students in the district, constructed a small addition to house athletic training offices, and renovated the courtyard.
+Despite pleas from parents, students, and community members, the Regional Board of Education voted 7-2 on November 17, 1992 to close Brearley in June 1993.
+Incoming Kenilworth students were sent to Jonathan Dayton High School in Springfield and incoming Garwood students were sent to Arthur L. Johnson High School in Clark, while current Brearley students were permitted to select which school they would like to attend.
+Over the next three years, the Save our Schools committee lobbied for the dissolution of the school district and the transfer of its four high schools to local control.
+A dissolution referendum was approved by voters May 1996.
+As such, the ownership of the Brearley building was transferred to the Kenilworth Board of Education.
+In September 1997, the school re-opened as the David Brearley Middle-High School.
+To boost enrollment, the seventh and eighth grades were moved from Harding School to Brearley, participation in the Interdistrict Public School Choice program began in September 2000, and a sending/receiving relationship with Winfield Township began to be phased in in September 2000.

-In 2014, the school completed a garden and extensive mosaic mural dedicated to a former student who died while enrolled at Brearley.
-The mosaic was the continuation of a four-year project that has seen numerous mosaics installed inside and outside the school.
+In recent years, the Brearley Annex was completed to house the Alternate Education Program, the instructional media center was converted to a makerspace, library, and e-sports lab, and a $14.6 million bond referendum was approved for renovations and expansion of the building.
+Completion of the building projects is expected by September 2025 and will include a two-story addition to house new high school science labs and segregate the middle school population (with sixth grade students moving to the building), along with renovations to the auditorium and athletic fields.
+As part of the building expansion, David Brearley Middle School and David Brearley High School were officially split into separate institutions for administrative and operational purposes effective September 2025.